When to transplant strawberries | Fall and Spring Transplanting Guide

 Transplanting strawberries is an easy job that can be done on a weekend when you have a spare moment.
 This guide will explore when to transplant strawberries and the benefits of doing it in spring and fall.

 Strawberry plants will grow new plants by sending out runners from the mother plant.
 These new strawberry plants can be trimmed of and transplanted once they have established roots.
 I like to leave them on until the runner stem has started to turn brown.
+You can leave the older plants in place or dig them out and replace them with the daughter plants.

 This is a sign that the baby strawberry plant has established its own roots and is no longer drawing nutrients and water from the mother plant.
 That is how you know that it is ready to trim off and transplant.

-Strawberry plants can be dug up and transplanted in Fall or Spring when the weather is mild.
+Strawberry plants can be dug up and transplanted in Fall or early Spring when the weather is mild.

-How to transplant strawberries in spring
+How to Transplant Strawberries in Spring

 Transplanting strawberry plants that have grown from runners will be more successful if done in Spring.
 Spring weather is mild but warming so will support the plant to establish a new roots system.
 Here are the easy steps that I follow to transplant strawberry baby plants in spring.